Our Founding Principles

 All teachers, administrators, and school staff pledge the Profession of Catholic Faith, the Creed, and acknowledge the authority of the Pope, the Magisterium, and our local ordinary, the Archbishop of Portland in Oregon.

 The Holy Mass is the center of our sacramental life.
-Weekly Mass attendance is an integral part of the school week.
+Monthly Mass attendance in our chapel is an integral part of the school.

 The school shall ever be dedicated to Mary, the Mother of God.
 Our motto shall be "To Jesus through Mary" as she provides the example for our lives as our most perfect Mother.